iwatake2222/DigitalCamera_RaspberryPi/README.md

 	- `sudo modprobe bcm2835-v4l2`
 	- `./a.out`
 - If you want the application to start automatically
-	- run `sh ./install.sh` to install, which does:
+	- `sh ./install.sh` to install, which does:
 		- build the project
 		- install libjpeg
 		- setup cron for auto start